Annotation Appearance in Blazor Diagram Component

 }

-Double-clicking any annotation will enable the editing and the node enables first annotation editing.
-When the focus of editor is lost, the annotation for the node is updated.
+Double-clicking an annotation enables edit mode.
+For a object with multiple annotations, double-clicking the object itself will start the edit for the first annotation in its collection.
+When the focus of editor is lost, the annotation content is updated.

 @using Syncfusion.Blazor.Diagram